kal273/mining-news/README.md

-# React Frontend
+# Flutter Mobile App
-This folder contains the React frontend.
+This folder contains the Flutter app.